gyng/ditherer/doc/getting_started.md

 11. Remove demo-related things from `doc`, `src`, `test` (and `test/functional`), and start developing!
 (Or just keep them for reference for now.)

+12. Prepare a build for deployment by running `yarn build:prod`.
+The output files will be located in `dist/`.

-12. Deployment to GitHub pages is done using the `gh-pages` package and can be run using `deploy:github`.
+13. Deployment to GitHub pages is done using the `gh-pages` package and can be run using `deploy:github`.
+This will create a production build and push it to the `gh-pages` branch of the repository on GitHub.